guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 ## Animating the Cube
 Now that we have a plain, boring cube being rendered on the canvas, let's animate it.
 To do that we have to include the temporal dimension somewhere in our program, so we can perform changes to any of the cube's atrributes based on time.

-We can do that using the DOM function [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), a method of the `window` interface that tells the browser to update its content before the next repaint.
-This function takes a callback which performs the animation update, and passes it the current time measured in milliseconds since the moment the program started.
+We can do that using the DOM's function [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), a method of the `window` interface that tells the browser to update its content before the next repaint.
+It takes a callback function which performs the animation update, and passes it the current time measured in milliseconds since the moment the program started.
 The animation relies on the callback to recursively call `requestAnimationFrame` in order to keep the window content updated, and has to be triggered by calling `requestAnimationFrame` once.

 In order to animate, first of all let's create the callback function `renderFrame(time)` that takes the current time as an argument.
 Then, let's scale down that time (remember it's measuerd in milliseconds) and use it perform a rotation to the cube.
 We can apply a rotation to the object's transform by calling `cubeMesh.rotation.set(angleX, angleY, angleZ)`.
-After that, let's render the `scene` and `camera` as we explained before, and finally let's call `requestAnimationFrame(renderFrame)` passing the callback as an argument.
+After that, let's render the `scene` and `camera` as we explained before and recursively call `requestAnimationFrame(renderFrame)` passing the callback as an argument.
+Finally, let's calle `requestAnimationFrame` once to trigger the animation sequence.

 ```js
 function renderFrame(time){